Child Benefit - High income Child Benefit Tax Charge

 How much is the charge?

-The amount of the charge will depend on how much over £50,000 your assessable income for Income Tax is:
+The amount of the charge will depend on how much over £50,000 your adjusted net income for Income Tax is:

 Couples can have a combined income of up to £100,000 and not be affected, as long as neither of them has an individual income of over £50,000.
 For example, if two members of a couple are each earning £45,000 they will not be affected by this income tax charge.

-Any charge you have to pay will be based on your assessable income for Income Tax – that is, your taxable income after any allowable reliefs you may be able to claim (such as reliefs for pension contributions or charitable donations).
+Any charge you have to pay will be based on your adjusted net income for Income Tax – that is, your taxable income after any allowable reliefs you may be able to claim (such as reliefs for pension contributions or charitable donations).
+You can find out how to work out your adjusted net income on the GOV.UK website.

 How is the charge paid?